netz98/n98-magerun/readme.rst

 |                        |    :target: https://codecov.io/github/netz98/n98-magerun?branch=develop                       |
 +------------------------+-----------------------------------------------------------------------------------------------+

+Development is done in **develop** branch.

+This software is only running with Magento 1.

+If you use Magento 2 please use another stable version (https://github.com/netz98/n98-magerun2).

 Compatibility
 -------------
-The tools will automatically be tested for multiple PHP versions (5.3, 5.4, 5.5).
+The tools will automatically be tested for multiple PHP versions.
 It's currently running in various Linux distributions and Mac OS X.
 Microsoft Windows is not fully supported (some Commands like `db:dump` or `install` are excluded).

-The tool partially works with Magento 2 development branch.

 Installation
 ------------